Archit327/AZ900-/FSMO.md

 So in a DOMAIN any one DC should have this role.

 #### Purpose
-- The purpose of the DC having this role is that it will be providing the RID pools to the other DCs when requested.
+- The purpose of the DC having this role is that it will be providing the RID pools to the other DCs in the domain when requested.
 - So when a dc creates a new object or OU then they will be assigned with ==UNIQUE SECURITY IDENTIFIER==.
 - Now these Identifier have unique RID.
 - SO each DC need a pool of RIDs with them to assign it to the new objects they create.
 And ther Pool of RIDs is provided by this RID MASTER.
 - And when the pool of RID is finished for any DC then it will request the RID MASTER and get a new pool.
 - RID master is also responsible for removing an object from one DC and putting it to another.

+WHat happens with RID and SID?

+So ==OBJECTSID== is created by using the domain SID(Security Identifier) and the RID pool value.
+For ex--> We create a user "John" in DC whose SID is "A-001-123" so while creating it the DC will have a certain RID pool from it will take a RID and give it to the user to be created so that it also has a unique value.
+So now while creating it the OBject i.e the user JOHN will get its own unique ObjectSID which will be combination of DomainSID and RID

+DomainSID+RID = ObjectSID
+A-001-123 + 2001 = A-001-123-2001 now this will be the unique ObjectSID of that user which will be unique to the whole domain.

+And this is how RID master DC works in the backend to provide the RID pools and see that every object has unique value.

+==once the object is created there may be possibility that the name can be changed or other attributes can be changed but the ObjectSID will be unique always==

 ### PDC- Primary Domain Controller